cricketer94/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2
+#### Use case:Edit tag

+**MSS**

+1. User requests to list persons with a certain tag
+2. AddressBook shows a list of persons with tag (e.g. friends)
+3. User requests to change all of the searched tag to a new tag name (e.g. 'friends' to 'buddies')
+4. AddressBook changes all persons with old tag to the new tag (all 'friends' become 'buddies') <br>
+Use case ends.

+**Extensions**

+1a.
+The given tag is invalid

+> 1a1.
+AddressBook shows an error message <br>
+  Use case resumes at step 1

+2a.
+The list is empty

+> Use case ends

 ## Appendix C : Non Functional Requirements